whirlwin/1200-factor-app/README.md

 # 13. Collect metrics
 Determine which key metrics your domain is concerned with

-# 14. Deploy safely
+# 14. Feature toggles
-Deploy new critical functionality behind feature toggles
+Deploy critical functionality behind feature toggles

 # 15. Minimal local config
 Minimize the local development machine config needed to run the app

+# 16. Login providers
+Use a login provider that your target audience is a member of

+# 17. Stateless
+Aim to create stateless applications and services